 A few years ago I used to travel fairly regularly to New York.
 My antidote to the Big Apple was to take the long route, travelling from London to Paris and spending a couple of days there before flying to New York.
 I always stayed in St Germain, a part of Paris where there is a wealth of cafes, small boutique hotels and great shops.
-And for the most part I explored the city on foot.
-So I was thrilled when I was invited to visit and review one of the FG Properties on Boulevard St Germain.
+And for the most part, I explored the city on foot.
+So I was thrilled when I was invited to visit and review a self-catering apartment on Boulevard St Germain.
 Any excuse to go back!

-Travelling up to Paris from Charente Maritime by TGV, I was happy to let the management team at FG Properties help by arranging a cab to pick me up from the Station.
+Travelling up to Paris from Charente Maritime by TGV, I was happy to let my hosts help by arranging a cab to pick me up from the Station.
 Although I’m fairly confident using the Paris Metro, treating myself to a cab when I had cases to carry and was travelling to a new address seemed like a reasonable luxury.

 The best bit about this kind of place to stay is that you CAN walk home in the evening and enjoy a bottle of wine looking out over the rooftops of Paris in the privacy of your own place.
 You CAN get up when you like, without having to worry about what time breakfast is served and whether the hotel staff are going to try and make up your room before you’ve had a chance to get dressed.
 You CAN just relax and gaze out of your window all day if that what suits you.

 That is just what I did.
 After I’d had a chance to take a walk.
 I wandered out, took a look at Notre Dame and then went to the next door bistro, recommended by the owners, for my supper.
 Back in the flat, I tried valiantly to improve my rusty French by watching a film on TV, but, I was completely distracted by a glass of wine and the wonderful views over the rooftops of the South Bank.